ColemanCochran/California-Broadband-Visuals-Stats/README.md

   - Yellow dots indicating adequate coverage
   - Orange/red dots indicating poor coverage

+## How to View Findings
+- Graphs: All have been saved to png folder
+- Map: Download html file in the html folder --> open in browser

 ## Potential Applications
 - Target Starlink marketing and sales efforts to identified areas with poor coverage
 - Focus on both clustered regions of poor service and individual high-value locations